 The district will provide for early involvement of parents/guardians in efforts to support students in meeting behavioral expectations.
-Additionally, the district school personnel will make every reasonable attempt to involve the student and parent/guardian in the resolution of behavioral violations.
-Unless an emergency circumstance exists, providing opportunity for engagement of the parent/guardian is required before administering a suspension or expulsion.
+Additionally, school personnel will make every reasonable attempt to involve the student and parent/guardian in the resolution of behavioral violations.